Beezus and Ramona

-Beezus and Ramona is a 1955 children's novel written by Beverly Cleary.
+Beezus and Ramona is a 1955 children's novel written by American author Beverly Cleary.
 It is the first of Cleary's books to focus on Ramona Quimby and her sister Beatrice, known as Beezus.
 Beezus and Ramona is realistic fiction, written from nine-year-old Beezus's point of view, as she struggles to get along with her four-year-old sister.
 Eventually becoming the first book of the Ramona series, it was originally illustrated by Louis Darling; later editions were illustrated by Tracy Dockray and then by Jacqueline Rogers.

 Plot

 Beatrice "Beezus" Quimby, a close friend of Henry Huggins, is perpetually infuriated by the antics of her younger sister Ramona, who frequently insists upon exhibiting imaginative habits and eccentricities such as wearing her beloved homemade paper rabbit ears while pretending to be the Easter Bunny, dragging a string along behind her pretending to lead an imaginary lizard named Ralph, and being read an irritating children's book about an anthropomorphic, disgruntled steam shovel called Scoopy.
-Beezus is also commonly exasperated by actions on her disrespectful sister's part such as writing in a library book, wreaking havoc during Beezus's painting class, leaving Henry Huggins' dog, Ribsy, to lock himself in the Quimby's bathroom, sneaking downstairs and eating several apples when Beezus is looking after her, and inviting her classmates to a house party without the permission of her parents.
+Beezus is also commonly exasperated by the disobedient and disrespectful actions on her sister's part such as writing in a library book, wreaking havoc during Beezus's painting class, leaving Henry Huggins' dog, Ribsy, to lock himself in the Quimby's bathroom, sneaking downstairs and eating several apples when Beezus is looking after her, and inviting her classmates to a house party without the permission of her parents.
 Beezus, however, is haunted frequently by the guilt of her animosity towards Ramona and the uneasy sisterhood that they share as opposed to that displayed by her mother and Aunt Beatrice, and is finally prompted to reveal this during her tenth birthday celebration after Ramona has ruined not one, but two, birthday cakes intended for the party.
-However, after learning about the childhoods of Aunt Beatrice and her mother, both of whom used to fight much like Beezus and her sister, Beezus accepts that she can love (but may not always like) Ramona.
+However, after learning about Aunt Beatrice and her mother's childhood, in which they used to fight much like Beezus and her sister, Beezus accepts that she can love (but may not always like) Ramona.